 Back to prior page Go to next page

-Around 1937, Ray Corrigan invested in some real estate in California's Simi Valley and developed it as a multi-purpose movie location for use in film production.
-While several dollar figures have been thrown about, apparently the purchase price for the land was in the range of $10,000 - $12,000.
+In 1937, Ray Corrigan invested in some real estate in California's Simi Valley and developed it as a multi-purpose movie location for use in film production.
+While several dollar figures have been mentioned, the purchase price for the land was about $11,400.00.
+The property was acquired by actor and comedian Bob Hope in 1965.
+The Newspaper Archive had many articles on Corriganville, the purchase by Bob Hope, etc. Following are a couple excerpts which provide a timeline:

-Most of the Range Busters were done there, as well as A features like FORT APACHE (1948) with John Wayne.
-Also filmed at Corriganville were Columbia's JUNGLE JIM series with Johnny Weissmuller and TV shows such as THE ADVENTURES OF RIN TIN TIN and SKY KING.
+Most of the Range Busters were filmed at Corriganville, as well as A features like FORT APACHE (1948) with John Wayne.
+Also lensed at Corriganville were Columbia's JUNGLE JIM series with Johnny Weissmuller, some of the Buster Crabbe / Al 'Fuzzy' St. John oaters for PRC, and TV shows such as THE ADVENTURES OF RIN TIN TIN and SKY KING.

 Corrigan opened the ranch to the public in 1949 and his staff would stage shoot-em-ups and various other entertainment shows.
 He even employed several of his movie buddies at the ranch, including Max Terhune and Victor Daniels (Chief Thunder Cloud).
-During it's existence, a thousand or more films and TV shows were filmed there.
-In 1966, Corriganville became 'Hopetown' when it was purchased by Bob Hope (for several million $$$).
+During its existence, a thousand or more films and TV shows were filmed there.
+As mentioned, Corriganville became "Hopetown" in 1965 when it was purchased by Bob Hope.

 The last Range Busters film was released in 1943, and was basically the end of Ray Corrigan's starring career.
-But he was tired of the cowboy film rat race ... and his priorities had changed as he had become very busy with the movie ranch.
+But he was tired of the cowboy film rat race ... and his priorities had changed as he was very busy with the ranch.

-Thanks to Minard Coons, Larry Blanks and Bill Raymond for the photos.
-Bill worked at Corriganville, and I asked him if he could help identify the horses that 'Crash' is riding in various photos.
+Thanks to Minard Coons, Larry Blanks and Bill Raymond for photos.
+Bill worked at Corriganville, and I asked him if he could help identify the horses that 'Crash' was riding in various photos.

 Bill responded: "the golden palomino Ray is riding on the hillside picture is 'Marco'.
 The mounted picture in town (with his hat raised), the comic picture (with his eyes crossed), and the action picture in town (at full gallup), are all 'Flash'.
 Flash was a chocolate palomino (a chocolate brown body with white mane, tail, stockings, and blaze).
 Rex Allen's horse, Koko, was a chocolate palomino."